|

 Dutch naturalist who collected many zoological and botanical specimens.
 He is especially known for his work in ichthyology and

 credited with developing a technique for preservation of fish skins.
-Together with his son he collected over 500 fish skins, 187 of these are kept in the Natural History Museum in London.
+Expanding the collection of his father he had a catalogued collection of over 500 fish skins.

 |